geoserver/geoserver.github.io/_posts/2022-04-11-geoserver-2-jiffle-jndi-rce.md

 ## RCE in Jiffle

-The Jiffle map algebra language, provided by jai-ext, allows efficiently excute map algebra over large images.
+The Jiffle map algebra language, provided by jai-ext, allows efficiently execute map algebra over large images.
 A vulnerability has been recently found in Jiffle, that allows a Code Injection to be performed by properly crafting a Jiffle invocation.

 In the case of GeoServer, the injection can be performed from a remote request.